davidtom/goal_highlights/notes.md

 ##TODO##
 - last team id checked was 2871
+- paginate highlights page!
+- look into Oembed API to embed videos from just a url
 - incorporate players into database; use apis to match DONT DO THIS - will take forever!
 Figure out another way to create them way to get players (scrape espn maybe??), or drop them entirely